Khoury-srg/ViperBench/tidb_append/README.md

 # TiDB test based on [Jepsen](https://github.com/jepsen-io/jepsen/blob/main/doc/tutorial/index.md)

-This is a component we use to generate histories of TiDB.
+This is a component we use to generate Elle-compatible histories of TiDB.
 It generates random transactions, distribute them to databases and collect the responses to form histories.
 We use it in the paper [Viper: a fast snapshot isolation checker]() for comparason with Elle.
 The workload consists of read and append operations. [:r 1 [3,4]] means a read operation reads the value [3, 4] of key 1. [:append 1 2] represents that an append operation appends a value 2 to the existing value of key 1.

 ## Usage
 ### Step 1: Deploy database cluster